 Reason 4: Diverse schools prepare students to live in a global society.

 Our world is made up of people from a wide range of backgrounds and experiences, and technology makes it easier than ever to connect with the global community.
 Diverse schools prepare students to live in a world that is populated by many kinds of people.
 As they move through college and into the workforce, students will continually be confronted with people who differ from themselves.
 Acknowledging that the diversity of the world is a reality and equipping students to move successfully within that world is a critical responsibility of schools today.

 The final sentence of Sanford’s Statement of Diversity reads, “Sanford values diversity at our core, including, but not limited to: culture, ethnicity, race, spirituality, gender identity, sexual orientation, learning styles, socio-economic status, and interests.”
 This statement, which lists just a few of the categories that help define our identities, is a reminder of the complexity of each individual.
 When a school embraces diversity, students and staff are given the opportunity to recognize that complexity and take advantage of the benefits that diversity can bring to a community.
 Learning in a diverse environment strengthens students’ ability to think critically, engage in meaningful conversations, empathize with those around them, and prepare themselves for life in a multifaceted world.
 When schools acknowledge the value of diversity, students from all backgrounds reap the rewards.

-Tanya Graham, M.Ed is an alumna of Harvard University and the University of Pennsylvania Graduate School of Education.
-Currently she is the Assistant Director of Admission at Sanford School, a PreK–Grade 12 College Preparatory School in Hockessin, Delaware.
+Tanya Graham is the former Assistant Director of Admission at Sanford School, a preschool–Grade 12 College Preparatory School in Hockessin, Delaware